la2050/archive/_projects/2016/sk8-4-education.md

   - Technical infrastructure (computers etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  SK8 4 Education is an after school program developed to motivate at-risk youth by combining skateboarding with education.
+Our mission is to inspire, motivate, and empower the youth through skateboarding and urban arts.
+We use art activities, art shows, skate competitions, and merchandise as incentives for kids to come after school and do their homework and exchange it for points.
 project_impact: '["Student education pipeline"]'
 project_proposal_best_place: >-
   The Garage Board Shop was created with the idea to bring the youth community a